-The SEC rules allow for the delivery of a single copy of an annual report to shareholders and a proxy statement to any household at which two or more shareholders reside, if it is believed the shareholders are members of the same family.
+The SEC rules allow for the delivery of a single copy of the Notice, and if applicable, the proxy materials, to any household at which two or more shareholders reside, if it is believed the shareholders are members of the same family.
 This delivery method, known as "householding," will save us printing and mailing costs.
 Duplicate account mailings will be eliminated by allowing shareholders to consent to such elimination, or through implied consent, if a shareholder does not request continuation of duplicate mailings.
-Brokers, dealers, banks or other nominees or fiduciaries that hold our Common Shares in "street" name for beneficial owners of our Common Shares and that distribute proxy materials and annual reports they receive to beneficial owners may be householding.
-Depending upon the practices of your broker, bank or other nominee or fiduciary, you may need to contact them directly to discontinue duplicate mailings to your household.
-If you wish to revoke your consent to householding, you must contact your broker, bank or other nominee or fiduciary.
+Brokers, dealers, banks, or other nominees or fiduciaries that hold our Common Shares in "street" name for beneficial owners of our Common Shares and that distribute proxy materials and annual reports they receive to beneficial owners may be householding.
+Depending upon the practices of your broker, bank, or other nominee or fiduciary, you may need to contact them directly to discontinue duplicate mailings to your household.
+If you wish to revoke your consent to householding, you must contact your broker, bank, or other nominee or fiduciary.

 If you hold our Common Shares in your own name as a holder of record, householding will not apply to your Common Shares.
-Also, if you own our Common Shares in more than one account, such as individually and also jointly with your spouse, you may receive more than one set of our proxy statements and annual reports to shareholders.
+Also, if you own our Common Shares in more than one account, such as individually and also jointly with your spouse, you may receive more than one Notice, and if applicable, more than one set of our proxy materials.
 To assist us in saving money and to provide you with better shareholder services, we encourage you to have all of your accounts registered in the same name and address.
-You may do this by contacting the Company's transfer agent, American Stock Transfer & Trust Company, LLC by telephone at (800) 937-5449 or in writing at American Stock Transfer & Trust Company, LLC, Operations Center, 6201 15th Avenue, Brooklyn, NY 11219
+You may do this by contacting the Company's transfer agent, American Stock Transfer & Trust Company, LLC by telephone at (800) 937-5449 or in writing at American Stock Transfer & Trust Company, LLC, Operations Center, 6201 15th Avenue, Brooklyn, NY 11219.